 Another dry food option is the Pooch & Mutt brand of (love the name) high fibre dry food.
 High in fibre and containing Probiotics and Prebiotics (to aid digestion), Charcoal and Psyllium (a fibre source that promotes firm stools) this option is a great choice to go along with some wet food.

-- Dry dog food to help dogs with sensitive digestion and/or wind
+- To help dogs with poor or sensitive digestion

 Purina Pro Plan Veterinary Diets